Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 Blue to ancient magic's womb
 Yellow to the master's tomb.

-The brazier;s flame is magical and sheds no war'mth.
-A .. successful casting of dispel magic (DC 16) extinguishes. . the fl_ame· for 1 bour.
-The fire is permanently extin-

-. ··-guisnecHf the brazier is destroyed.
+The braziers flame is magical and sheds no warmth.
+A successful casting of dispel magic (DC 16) extinguishes the flame for 1 hour.
+The fire is permanently extinguished the brazier is destroyed.
 The brazier.has AC 17, 25 hit points, immunity to poison and psychic damage, and resistance to all other damage.
 The stones set into the brazier's rim are colored red, orange, yellow, green, blue, indigo, and violet, respec­ tively.
 Tossing one into the brazier causes its flame to change from white to the color of the stone, and the sand begins falling through the hourglass.
 Any creature that touches the colored flame is teleported to a location within [[Strahd]]'s domain, as determined by the color:

 Flame Color